scottsanett/M5510-4K-High-Sierra-Installation/README.md

 * POST-INSTALL: files needed for post-installation set-ups.

 ## Installation pitfalls
-* You may have to delete all kexts that start with `Brcm`
+* You may have to delete all kexts that start with `Brcm` in CLOVER/kexts if you're stuck in an infinite loop when you're botting into the installer
+* You may have to delete EmuVariable64.efi in CLOVER/drivers if you're faced with an error (I can't recall the exact wording of it but it has something to do with being unable to find a file) right after you boot into the installer.

 ## The current status: